-No. We do our best to meet every requested preference, but we are not able to guarantee it.
+No. We do our best to meet every requested preference, but timetabling constraints mean we are not able to guarantee it, so every year we have to also allocate some boys to the their back-up choice.

 Who should I talk to about my choices?